xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

 To add a custom third stage filter ``--add-third-stage`` has to be called.
 It requires the following arguments:

 * decimation factor - the ratio of input samples to output samples.
-* normalized output passband - this specifies where the passband ends.
+* output passband - this specifies where the passband ends.
-* normalized output stopband - this specified where the stopband starts.
+* output stopband start - this specified where the stopband starts.
 * filter_name - this assigns a name to the custom filter.
+* num taps - the number of taps to use for each round of the third stage

-For example to add a third stage decimator called "my_filter" with a final stage decimation factor of 2, normalized output passband of 0.4 and normalized output stopband of 0.5 then the argument ``--add-third-stage 2 0.4 0.5 my_filter`` would need to be passed to the script.
+For example to add a third stage decimator called "my_filter" with a final stage decimation factor of 2, output passband of 16kHz and output stopband start of 24kHz and 32 taps per phase then the argument ``--add-third-stage 2 16 24 my_filter 32`` would need to be passed to the script.

 These are illustrated in figure :ref:`figthird`.